How can I write a DCP drive on OS X?

 Mac-formatted drives are very unlikely to work when plugged into cinema servers, so you should probably not use them to transfer DCPs.
 Better options are:

 - Use DCP Transfer — it's not free, but it works well.
-If you buy it through this link the DCP-o-matic project gets a cut.

 - Write to ext2 format (Linux) using Fuse for OS X and Fuse-Ext2.

 - Write to NTFS (Windows) using Paragon NTFS or Tuxera NTFS.
 This is not 100% guaranteed to work, but most servers accept NTFS drives.

 - Create a virtual machine with Virtualbox and install a Linux distribution like Ubuntu on it, then use that to copy your DCP onto a ext2-format drive.

 - Boot a Linux distribution (e.g. Ubuntu) in ‘live’ mode and do your copying from there.

 Unfortunately I would not recommend Paragon ExtFS for Mac.
 We have had a number of reports about this software writing corrupted files.